 Biotin assists in the process that regulates the production of fatty acids in the skin thereby preventing dry skin and even giving the skin a healthy glow.
 Your skin is the first to suffer if you have a biotin deficiency so make sure you get those egg yolks in.

-6) Fermented Cod liver oil
+6) Fermented Cod Liver Oil

 An old fashioned but tried and tested supplement to support your health.
 I can say without a doubt that when I run out of my trusty bottle of Fermented Cod Liver Oil my skin notices.
-FCLO is one of the best sources of vit A (retinol) which promotes cell turnover in the skin.
+FCLO is one of the best sources of Vit A (retinol) which promotes cell turnover in the skin.
 You’re probably already aware on some level of all the beauty products out there containing synthetic forms of retinol claiming to renew your skin and give it a youthful glow.

 So instead of applying a synthetic topically, wouldn’t it make more sense to get what your body needs through diet?
 That way, there is far less chance of Vitamin A toxicity which can occur with high levels of supplementation especially if there is a vitamin D deficiency.
-Luckily vit D is another component of FCLO and they work hand-in-hand to benefit the health of your entire body.
+Luckily Vitamin D is another component of FCLO and they work hand-in-hand to benefit the health of your entire body.

 7) Acerola powder

 This one is more a supplement (because its a dried powder version of the Acerola cherry) than a whole food but I love it so I’m including it.
-It’s the best form of vitamin C that I know of and an easy one to sneak into smoothies for the whole family.
+It’s the best form of Vitamin C that I know of and an easy one to sneak into smoothies for the whole family.
 Vitamin C has an important role in the synthesis of collagen and studies have shown that a higher vitamin C intake has an effect on reducing wrinkles.

-Oligomeric polyphenols (the flavanols in cacao and tea) inhibit oxidative stress which can damage cell membranes leading to disease and the aging process.
+Oligomeric polyphenols (the flavanols in cacao and tea) inhibit oxidative stress which can damage cell membranes leading to disease and the ageing process.
 I knew there was a good reason for consuming so much chocolate!
 Obviously though standard chocolate is not what you’re after, which has usually got little cacao and lots of other stuff your body doesn’t need.

 Raw cacao powder or cacao nibs aren’t processed at high temperatures therefore keeping all the goodness intact.
 The other awesome benefit of cacao is that it contains compounds that boost the production of serotonin and endorphins.
 Long story short, it’s a mood booster.
 I’m convinced happiness reflects in your skin too.
 Bonus!